ImmenseDruid/ParticleSim/README.md

 The quad tree as it stands is quite the work in progress, it is slightly more "advanced" than the typical quadtree implementation but still not quite as advanced as I would like to see. see the link below

-Quadtree's still are not used for collision yet, as I have not gotten that far.
-It is however used to check the collision between the point and a rectangle in the center of the bounding area,
+Quadtree's still are used for collision between particles, and sometimes a box around a particle to test how many particles are being checked for collision.
 - red and blue are regular particles
 - black are being checked to see if the particle is inside the rectangle or AABB or (axis aligned bounding box)
 - yellow are being checked and are inside the rectangle or AABB